Smash factor calculator: how efficient is your driver strike?

 Sources: TrackMan, MyGolfSpy, Today's Golfer 2026 testing.

-Strike efficiency — carry yards per mph of ball speed.
-The PGA Tour average is about 1.62 (~282 yards of carry on 173 mph ball speed).
-At optimal launch and spin, every 10 mph of ball speed adds roughly 16–17 yards of carry, so the ratio is fairly linear in the 1.55–1.75 band.
-Below 1.48 almost always points at off-centre strikes, an out-of-window launch angle, or spin that's too high to carry the ball as far as the speed should.
+Strike efficiency is carry yards per mph of ball speed.
+The PGA Tour average sits around 1.62 (roughly 282 yards of carry on 173 mph ball speed).
+At decent launch and spin, every 10 mph of ball speed buys you about 16 to 17 yards of carry, so in the 1.55 to 1.75 band the ratio is pretty linear.
+Numbers under 1.48 are usually a sign that strikes are off-centre, the launch window's wrong, or spin's too high to carry the ball as far as the speed should.

-Smash factor — ball speed divided by clubhead speed.
-It measures the quality of this strike, not your overall ability.
-Anyone who centres the driver face on a given ball can hit ~1.48 on that swing — beginner or pro.
-The PGA Tour driver average is about 1.49 and the COR-driven ceiling is around 1.50, so the gap between "off-centre" and "perfect" is small but distance-rich: every 0.01 of smash is roughly 1 mph of ball speed at the same swing speed, which at driver speeds is about 2 yards of carry.
+Smash factor is ball speed divided by clubhead speed.
+It tells you how good that particular strike was, not how good a player you are.
+Anyone who centres the face on a given ball can post about 1.48 on that swing, beginner or pro.
+The PGA Tour driver average is around 1.49, and the COR-driven ceiling sits near 1.50, so the gap between "scrappy contact" and "flush" is narrow but matters.
+Every 0.01 of smash is roughly 1 mph of ball speed at the same swing speed, which at driver speeds works out to about 2 yards of carry.

 Strike efficiency